 "More often than not, fear doesn’t emerge as nail-biting, cold-feet terror.
 It surfaces instead as anger, perfectionism, pessimism, low-level anxiety, depression, and feelings of isolation.
 It poisons each moment it touches." -- Dan Baker, Ph.D.

-may think your moods just come out of nowhere.
-But scientists now believe that moods are often a response to what we think, usually without even
+You may think your moods just come out of nowhere.
+But scientists now believe that moods are usually a response to what we think, often without even noticing.

 - "If he doesn’t start using the potty, he’ll never be able to start school."

 - "How will she ever make it in college if I'm having to check up on her homework so much?"

 - "I screamed at her again.
 I know this is bad for her.
 Have I damaged her for life?"